This article highlights the Point Dume State Beach and Reserve. Seriously, this spot in Malibu is one of the prettiest in Los Angeles County!

 When we decided to continue walking, I was left behind while taking pictures of a bunch of pelicans downs the cliffs.
 My husband, after moving several meters, shouted: “You have to see this.”

-I walked towards him and little by little Dume Cove unveiled in front of me.
+I walked towards him and little by little Dume Cove (or Big Dume Beach) unveiled in front of me.
 While mesmerized by the view, I felt like banging my head against a tree for not visiting this place sooner.
 You are going to give me the reason once you see the photos.

 We walked down the beach to get better views.